-b.The investigator shall send written notice to both parties of the allegations set forth in the complaint upon receipt of a formal complaint.
+b.
+The investigator shall send written notice to both parties of the allegations set forth in the complaint upon receipt of a formal complaint.
 The notice must include sufficient details known at the time, including the identities of the parties involved in the incident, if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known.
 The notice must include a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; that the parties may have an advisor of their choice, who may be an attorney, and may inspect and review evidence; and notice of any provision in District's Code of Conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
 If a party chooses to have an advisor, he/she may be accompanied to any related meeting or proceeding by the advisor.

-c.The investigator shall meet with the complainant within a reasonable period of time from the time of making the complaint.
+Margaretta Local School District Board of Education Policy No. 2266 Policy Manual c.
+The investigator shall meet with the complainant within a reasonable period of time from the time of making the complaint.
 However, the investigator is urged to meet with the complainant as soon as possible.